-Change into clothes that are supplied by facility.
+- Change into clothes that are supplied by the facility.

-Booties are to be worn from facility back to vehicle.
+- Booties are to be worn from the facility back to the vehicle.

 The second concern is removing and/or killing the virus from the vehicle.
 Since the method of H5N1’s transmission has not been confirmed yet, farmers are attempting to thoroughly contain all possible ways the virus could travel.
 This includes building Bio-Security facilities that can effectively and efficiently wash a vehicle’s tires, undercarriage, front, sides and top.
 Once the vehicle is washed, the vehicle gets sprayed with a quaternary rinse that effectively kills the virus.